roblaing/swipl-webapp-howto/README.md

 ```

 Borrowing [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) rule 2 &mdash; explicit is better than implicit &mdash;
 I've expanded that because it took me a while to figure out how to write handlers for html files other than index.html.
-I've also changed ```'index.html'``` to ```'./index.html'``` so as to make it clear if you wanted to keep your html files in a subdirectory called, say html, you could.
+I've also changed ```'index.html'``` to ```'./index.html'``` so as to make it clear that if you wanted to keep your html files in a subdirectory called, say html, you could.

 ```prolog
 :- http_handler(root(.),     http_reply_from_files('.', [indexes(['./index.html'])]), [prefix]).